Community Research Program

 - 7 academic credits (may fulfill requirements for the Asian American studies concentration or African and African Diaspora studies program)

 Students are required to complete all aspects of the program to receive a Certificate of Completion and course credit, which include:

 Community Research Seminar

 During the second semester, under the guidance of a faculty supervisor of each student’s choice, students will conduct their research projects on an issue affecting the Latino, Asian American, and African/African Diaspora communities.
-Students will receive 4 credits upon completion of both this part of the seminar AND their research project.
+Students will also attend a once per week 75 minute methodological seminar.
+Students will receive a total of 4 credits for Spring semester upon completion of their research project.

 Presentation of Research at Public Forum or Conference

 Students may have the opportunity to attend a conference and present their research and work in a public forum.
 This opportunity usually takes place during the summer after the program but may also include other opportunities for students to present their work.

 The program welcomes applications from students who meet the following criteria:

 A minimum 3.0 grade point average

 Interests in leadership development, community involvement and scholarship